Listen instead on your Monday Morning Drive:

 Scalability is the ability to operate profitably at ANY level of business.
 We introduced that HERE.

 More importantly, scalable businesses enjoy a higher percentage of net profit as revenue increases.
-How is that possible?
-Scalable business can operate with lower overhead because they adapt processes that require fewer internal resources to deliver their services.
+How’s that possible?
+Scalable businesses can operate with lower overhead because they adapt processes that require fewer internal resources to deliver their services.

 Scaling has two directions.
 We usually only want to talk about scaling up.
 No one wants to talk about scaling down.
 But if scalability is a measure of success, we have to embrace downscaling as a necessary season of business.
 The trick is knowing how to downscale successfully.